FXMisc/RichTextFX/README.md

 ### Stable release

 Current stable release is 0.6.10.
+(We encourage you to try 0.7 milestone release below.)

 #### Maven coordinates